by Pastor Jim Feeney, Ph.D.

 • After nearly 38 wonderful years together, my wife Mickey went on to her reward in heaven.
 She was a woman of great faith.
 For example, after seven years without children, she had been healed miraculously by the Lord of a diagnosed infertility condition.
 After that healing, beginning in 1979 she bore us four children, who are all adults now and all actively serving the Lord.

 • God has been good to me!
 In my time as a widower He brought back into my acquaintance a widow who, with her husband then, had been part of our Alaska church in the 1970s.
 Acquaintance grew into friendship, then love, and in July 2016 Linda and I celebrated our fifth anniversary of happy marriage.
 "The blessing of the Lord, it maketh rich!"
 (Proverbs 10:22, KJV).

 • Linda and I are happily attending New Song Christian Fellowship in Springfield, Oregon.
 Together our family is comprised of seven grown children and their spouses (thankfully, all serving the Lord) and 24 grandchildren, two of them now married.
 Four of our children and their families, including 15 of our grandchildren, live near us in Oregon.
-The other three children and their families currently live in Colorado and North Carolina.
+The other three children and their families currently live in Texas and North Carolina.

 • I am thankful to God for every chapter in my life — a wonderful, secure childhood … teen and early adult years in New England … a time of spiritual searching and discovery in my young adult years … the privilege of serving the Lord for 31 years in full-time ministry … 38 blessed years with my wife Mickey and the family she bore to us … and now a renewal of love and joy with my wife Linda, with whom I am praying for at least 20 years of serving the Lord and each other together in these, our later years.